Actor Biography

 Course the way things are going I'll never be able to afford to leave money for even the most basic crem funeral!
 Oh just throw me on a bonfire like Percy Shelley's friends, who burnt his dead body on an Italian beach!

-I always wanted to be Robin Hood too, still do.
+Since very young I'd always wanted to be Robin Hood, still do.
 Albeit an ageing one now, Russell Crowe was an interesting older Robin opposite wonderful Cate Blanchett in an otherwise, surprisingly dull film by Ridley Scott, But it was Sean Connery who's finest hour and a bit was Rob in Robin and Marian, love that film to bits.
-Course sometimes I'd wanna dress up as Marian too!
-(Ever since i was 4 years of age rummaging in a dressing up box under the stairs in the house where I grew up, Ive been a secretive tranny).
-I'd be the Marian who's the real brains of the outlaws though, firing arrows, like in the 90's children tv show, 'Maid Marian and her merry men'

 Frequently I dream of the acting Gods of inspiration now departed from the casting books, somehow seeing fit to use their influence to help me from beyond.
 Movies have always been my touchstone to the magic of acting.
 Apart from anything else they never die, playing the film releases the spirit all over again.